How to Create a Successful Sweepstakes (A Complete Guide)

 - Comic-con or another industry-wide, well-known event

 Of course your sweepstakes doesn't have to tie directly into a theme.
-If you're just getting rolling and want to create a simple, giveaway-style sweepstakes on Facebook or your website, just focus on a great prize and leave the themes for later.
+If you're just getting rolling and want to create a simple, giveaway-style sweepstakes on Facebook or your website or with your sweepstakes software, just focus on a great prize and leave the themes for later.

 Here's a recent example of a successful, themed sweepstakes run by one of our clients which drove over 2,000 entrants.